mubarak4you/my-app/README.md

   - loadBalancerName: "lb-name" is the name given to the new load balancer.
   - isPrivate: true (Only private internal load balancers are allowed).

+### Step-3: Create and Apply IngressClass resource
-2. Create an IngressClass resource as below.
+Create an IngressClass resource as below.
 OCI native ingress controller reads this resource and requests for the creation of the OCI load balancer.
 IngressClass is a cluster scope resource.
 The OCI load balancer should be created at this point.
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: IngressClass